software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Exercise 6
 >
+> Implement _at least two_ user stories during the Sprint in a separate feature branch.
+Once the implementation is ready, open a pull request.
+At least one other team member should conduct a code review and either approve or request changes for the pull request.
+Once the pull request has been approved, merge it to the main branch.

+{: .important-title }

+> Exercise 7
+>
 > Plan the tasks for the first user story, "{{site.sprint_3_user_story_1}}".
 Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.